Today we’ll learn “35 Short Questions and Answers- Plant Assets and Depreciation.”

 Question-03: What is a tangible asset?

-Answer: Tangible assets refer to the assets that actually exists or that can be touched.
+Answer: Tangible assets refer to the assets that actually exist or that can be touched.
 E.g., land building, furniture, etc.

 Question-04: What is an intangible asset?